jovv/SEBC/installation/labs/2_replica_working.md

     create database scm DEFAULT CHARACTER SET utf8;
     grant all on scm.* TO "scm"@"%" IDENTIFIED BY "scm_password";

+    create database oozie DEFAULT CHARACTER SET utf8;
+    grant all on oozie.* TO "oozie"@"%" IDENTIFIED BY "oozie_password";

+    create database hue DEFAULT CHARACTER SET utf8;
+    grant all on hue.* TO "hue"@"%" IDENTIFIED BY "hue_password";

     show databases;
     exit
 ```